ctsit/nacculator/README.md

 **Warning: the generator is currently broken due to changes in the CSV format.**

 You only need to generate forms when there are new DEDs from the NACC.
+The NACCulator install includes the current forms automatically.

-Before running the generator, read the warnings in the `./nacc/uds3/ivp/forms.py` first.
+Before running the generator, read the warnings in `./nacc/uds3/ivp/forms.py` first.

     $ python3 tools/generator.py tools/uds3/ded/csv/ >nacc/uds3/ivp/forms.py
     $ edit nacc/uds3/ivp/forms.py